How to Choose the Right Funded Futures Account with FundedFilter

 Conclusion

 Choosing the right funded futures account may feel overwhelming at first.
-I know it too well, having 10-15 tabs open as I compared the different offerings at multiple firms.
+I know it too well, having 10-15 tabs open as I compared the offerings at multiple firms.
+It’s exhausting, and you’re better off saving your mental energy for actually trading.

 But it doesn’t have to be so difficult anymore.
 I am sure that FundedFilter will help you easily figure out which firms are most suited for you, and you are free to reach out on Discord for more advice if you need it.

-Expect more features to be added over time, and please share feedback if you have any.
+Expect more features to be added over time, and please share feedback and suggestions if you have any.
 Good luck!

 Comments